 Heading north for another 15km or so, one soon comes to the spiky Punto del Pizzo, which signals the start of the Gulf of Gallipoli, characterised by yet more lovely sandy beaches accessed through fragrant pine woods.

 The historic fortress island town of Gallipoli is a must-see if you’re in the area, but we must keep going: there is still over 100km of coastline to explore!
 A few kilometres up the coast is Rivabella, home to yet more Caribbean-esque sandy beaches.
 From this point on, right up to Taranto, small stretches of low-lying rocky coastline alternate with long, sensuous expanses of sandy beach, including those at San Caterina di Nardó.
 Also of interest is the lagoon-like, sandy sea-front of Porto Cesareo, delimited by its own promontory and the offshore Isola dei Conigli, and the 20 or so kilometres of continuous beach along the south-facing stretch of coast below Manduria, between Punto Prosciutto to Acqua Dolce.

 As the coast heads north-west towards the historic naval port of Taranto, there are lots of lovely little towns with their own sandy bays.
 On the other side of Taranto, the Puglian coastline continues westwards along the northern shores of the Gulf of Taranto for about 40km, until, after the Stornara Nature Reserve and its curvaceous, non-stop stretch of sand, it arrives at the border with Basilicata…

 I am Dutch and came to Italy in 2005.
-This home is our own private home that we built ourselves and that we really love.
-I work in tourism, offering vacation rentals mainly in Rome.See Owner Profile
+This home is our own private home that we built ourselves with help of our dear friend architect Gilles Therer and we really love our home.
+I work in green mobility tourism and student rental in Rome.See Owner Profile